neo3072/DS-AI-ML-Resources/Data Science Goals, Components, Processes, and Deliverables.md

 * Improving the decisions your business makes
     - Decision science uses data to analyze business metrics — such as growth, engagement, profitability drivers, and user feedback — to inform strategy and key business decisions.
     - Decision science uses data analysis and visualization to inform business and product decisions.
-* Automated decision making, predictions, recommendations, and insights
+* Automated decision making, predictions, recommendations, and deeper insights
 * Inform strategic decisions
 * Inform product changes and drive company KPIs
 * Shift from HiPPO decision making to data-driven decision making